MGrim934/MyApp/README.md

 or thinking about.
 The app lets you sort your previous entries by selecting a specific entry and then choosing whether to find more with a similar emotion or with a similar activity.

+Find it here on the windows store: https://www.microsoft.com/store/apps/9NBLGGH6JZKZ